intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 -march=\ *gen*                Specifies the Gen/Xe target

-                              This may use numeric or mnemonic notations, e.g. gen8 and bdw both specify a Broadwell target.
+                              This may use numeric or mnemonic notations, e.g. gen12 and tgllp both specify a Tiger Lake target.
                               Case is not significant.

-                              The macros CM_GENX and CM_GEN<x> will be predefined according to the target that is specified - e.g. for BDW, CM_GENX will have a value of 800, and CM_GEN8 will be defined (without a value).
+                              The macros CM_GENX and CM_GEN<x> will be predefined according to the target that is specified - e.g. for Tiger Lake, CM_GENX will have a value of 1200, and CM_GEN12 will be defined (without a value).

 -binary-format <value>        Sets in which format should be generated binary;